juice-shop/pwning-juice-shop/appendix/solutions.md

 ![epilogue on NPM](img/npm_epilogue.png)

-### :warning: Retrieve a list of all user credentials via SQL Injection
+### Retrieve a list of all user credentials via SQL Injection

 1. During the
    [Order the Christmas special offer of 2014](#order-the-christmas-special-offer-of-2014)